hyphmongo/batchcamp/README.md

 # Batchcamp

-A browser extension for Chrome and Firefox to efficiently your Bandcamp purchases with just a few clicks.
+A browser extension for Chrome and Firefox to efficiently download your Bandcamp purchases with just a few clicks.
 ## Why use Batchcamp?

 Batchcamp is ideal if you: